- Official EFT Tutorial

 Putting your client in an actual situation that would normally trigger the intensity of the issue is ideal.
 It is not always the most convenient, and sometimes is not even possible, but if you can, give it a try once the issue seems to be resolved.

 This is most appropriate for use with a Specific Event.
-Once the intensity seems to be clear, ask the client to exaggerate all the sights, sounds, etc and really TRY to get themselves upset.
-As soon as they succeed, you have found new Aspects.
+As you know by now, you need to associate your client at every stopping point of their story and give proper instructions for this association (look through your eyes, be in the situation, as if it is happening now).
+Once the intensity seems to be clear, ask the client to associate again and exaggerate all the sights, sounds, etc and really TRY to get themselves upset.
+As soon as they succeed, you have found new Aspects that need more work.

 Ask your client to dig up photos, videos or memorabilia connected to an issue or event that would normally trigger intensity.
 If the props bring up any discomfort, then there is more work to do.